William-Hashicorp/nomad-enterprise-demo/README.md

 5. Demo: Enable Sentinel policies
 6. Demo: How to apply job restrictions by ACL and Sentinel policies
 7. Demo: How to apply job restrictions by Resource Quota
-8. Demo: Manage Redis database as a Windows service on Windows clients
+8. Demo: Manage Redis database as a Windows service on Windows nodes
-9. Demo: Nomad-pack tool
+9. Demo: Nomad Terraform Provider
-10. Demo: Nomad batch job to update local file and the task's env
+10. Demo: Nomad Template and batch job to update local file and the task's env
 11. Demo: Nomad Scheduling features (binpack, spread, nood_pool, preemption, mem oversubscription )
+12. Demo: How to update applications managed by Nomad

 Detail deployment and demo steps can be found in the internal google document.